 For each of these variables, a lower score indicates that a greater degree of corruption is perceived to exit.

 Economic measures

-In addition to the Global Competitiveness Index 2013-14 of the World Economic Forum, all economic data were from the World Bank's Data Bank (http://data.worldbank.org).
-The economic measures from the World Bank selected for analysis are Direct Foreign Investment 2010, Capital Formation 2010, GDP per capita 2011, and Growth in GDP.
+In addition to the Global Competitiveness Index 2013-2014 of the World Economic Forum, all economic data were from the World Bank's Data Bank (http://data.